Understanding Data Formats in API Communication

 - Images and videos: raw visual data without inherent structure

 While unstructured data can be messier, it also offers a wealth of information and insights beyond the neatly organized rows and columns of structured data.
+Many modern APIs now provide endpoints for accessing and analyzing unstructured data.

-Why Data Formats Matter for APIs
+Why Data Formats Matter for API Integration

 APIs rely on data formats to exchange information between your application and the server.
 Structured data formats like JSON and XML are well-suited for this task, providing a clear and efficient way to send and receive data.
 They’re like a universal language that both sides can understand.